Brunus75/memento/bookmarks.md

 * A cool app to simultaneously watch tutorials and code : https://www.devlecture.com/
 * Every shortcut for designers in one place : https://shortcuts.design/
 * A nice collection of open-source browser tools : https://omatsuri.app/
+* A simple website builder with no code needed : https://aspect.app/

 ## :pushpin: WEB DOCS